jlacube/queens-game/README.md

 ## How It Works

+### Queens Game Solver

-The solver uses a backtracking algorithm to find a valid placement of queens on the board.
+The specialized Queens Game solver uses a backtracking algorithm to find a valid placement of queens on the board.
 It enforces the following constraints:

 1. Exactly one queen in each row
 2. Exactly one queen in each column